Madhavapatnam

-Madhavapatnam is situated at a distance of 5 km from Kakinada town and lies in East Godavari district, in Andhra Pradesh State.
+Madhavapatnam is situated at a distance of 5 km from Kakinada town and lies in Kakinada district, in Andhra Pradesh State.
 It's a growing village from different parameters day by day its population is raising.
 60% of the village natives occupation is agriculture and agriculture labour. mostly according caste wise this village is BC populated area.
 30% percent of the people are Christians but none of them are registered as Christians for the govt policies.